Get

 Is Duck Better For Your Cat Than Chicken?

 If you feed chicken to your cat, remember to cook the chicken without any spices.
-In short, both types of meat offer many nutrients and protein your cat needs to be healthy.
+In short, both types of meat provide nutrients and protein your cat needs to be healthy.
+A veterinarian can also give you good advice on how to prepare these meats for your cat properly and safely.

 Can Cats Eat Raw Eggs?

 Absolutely not!
 Feeding raw eggs is not advised because of the potentially harmful bacteria, such as salmonella.
-If you want to feed your cat eggs, make sure you cook the eggs first.
-Cooked eggs contain many calories for your cat, so we recommend feeding cooked eggs to your cat sparingly as a special treat.
+If you want to feed your cat eggs, make sure you cook them first.
+Cooked eggs are high in calories, so we recommend feeding cooked eggs to your cat sparingly as a special treat.

 What Is The Healthiest Meat For a Cat To Digest?

-Cooked chicken, cooked beef, lamb, and turkey are all terrific choices for digestibility for your cat.
+Cooked chicken, cooked beef, lamb, and turkey are terrific choices for your cat’s digestibility.
 Chicken and turkey are lean meats, and most cats digest them well.
 Usually, as a rule, you’ll have to experiment to see what works better for your cat.
-Some do better with chicken, while some do better with turkey or some other meat.
+Some do better with chicken, while others do better with turkey.

 grey cat eating meat